Hikotty/EnjoScouter/README.md

 By watching TV through the Enjo Scouter, viewers can check whether or not a TV celebrity's comments are likely to cause a Enjo, using numbers and easy-to-understand animations.
 This enable viewers to watch TV with peace of mind.

-In the TV recording scene, the actors wear the Enjo scouter and look at their own faces through the monitor to check the degree of Enjo of their statements and.
+In the TV recording scene, the actors wear the Enjo scouter and look at their own faces through the monitor to check the degree of Enjo of their statements.

 ## System
 The flame scouter consists of smart glasses and a PC.